G-Node/python-odml/doc/tutorial.rst

 	- parent: no parent
 	- children: section
 - 'section':
-	- corresponds to branches of the tree
+	- corresponds to (big) branches of the tree
 	- parent: section or document
 	- children: section and/or property
 - 'property':
-	- are possible at every node of the tree
+	- corresponds to (small) branches of the tree (groups values)
 	- parent: section
 	- children: at least one value
 - 'value':